Lewuathe/lewuathe.github.io/_posts/2019-02-07-migrate-docker-presto-cluster-to-io.prestosql.markdown

 author: "Kai Sasaki"
 ---

-At the beginning of this month, new **Presto Software Foundation** was launched.
+At the beginning of this month, new **Presto Software Foundation** (PSF) was launched.
 This foundation was created for ensuring the openness of Presto as open source software.

 <div style='text-align: center;'>
 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">We are pleased to announce the launch of the Presto Software Foundation, a not-for-profit organization dedicated to the advancement of the Presto open source distributed SQL engine.
 We&#39;ll be announcing soon about the first community meeting.<a href="https://t.co/QnOldnXlT5">https://t.co/QnOldnXlT5</a></p>&mdash; Presto (@prestosql) <a href="https://twitter.com/prestosql/status/1091016345800658945?ref_src=twsrc%5Etfw">January 31, 2019</a></blockquote>